 A new treatment for non-metastatic MCTs is Tigilanol Tiglate.
 This drug, derived from an Australian rainforest plant, is available under the trade names Stelfonta and Virbac.

-Tigilanol Tiglate is injected into a mast cell tumor under the dog's skin and works by activating a protein that spreads throughout the tumor, disintegrating the tumor cells in approximately seven days.
-It is not FDA-approved for treating MCTs that have already metastasized to liver, spleen, or lymph nodes, but it can be used to treat mast cell tumors that are growing under the skin just below the elbow of the leg or in the hock (the connection of the shin to paw).
+Tigilanol Tiglate is injected into a mast cell tumor under the dog's skin and tumor site which works by activating a protein that spreads throughout the tumor, disintegrating the tumor cells in approximately seven days.
+It is not FDA-approved for treating MCTs that have already metastasized to liver, spleen, or lymph nodes, but it can be used to treat canine mast cell tumors that are growing under the skin just below the elbow of the leg or in the hock (the connection of the shin to paw).

 Treatment with Tigilanol Tiglate results in an open wound where the cancer has been destroyed.
 Unlike most open wounds, this wound isn't covered with bandages.
 It's okay for dogs to lick it.
 The wound is usually completely healed in four to six weeks.
 As many as 98% of dogs that receive this treatment are considered cancer-free at 12 weeks.